michaeluno/admin-page-framework/readme.txt

 Check out [the issues](https://github.com/michaeluno/admin-page-framework/issues?labels=enhancement&page=1&state=open) on GitHub labeled *enhancement*.

 == Changelog ==

+= 3.1.6 =
+- Added an example of download button in the demo plugin.
+- Added the `system` custom field type.

 = 3.1.5 - 2014/08/31 =
 - Added the `content_{instantiated class name}` hook and the default `content()` callback method that filters the post type post content for the post type class.